CamStan/test-docs/unifycr-docs/docs/contribute-ways.rst

 Pull Requests
 =============

-- All pull requests much be based on the current *dev* branch and apply without conflicts.
+- All pull requests must be based on the current *dev* branch and apply without conflicts.
 - Please attempt to limit pull requests to a single commit which resolves one specific issue.